turnhq/stoplight/docs/ Screening/different-levels-of-integrations.md

 * You want to include the link of the consent form in other types of communication.
 * You want to embed the consent form as part of your already existing web or mobile application.

-Take a look on how to implement it:[API /person/search_async](https://turnhq.stoplight.io/docs/turn-api/TurnAPIStoplight.yml/paths/~1person~1search_async/post)(email_candidate flag off)
+Take a look on how to implement it: [API /person/search_async](/docs/turn-api/b3A6MTYyMDg2OTQ-person-search-async)(email_candidate flag off)

 ### c) End to End Integration
 The third level of integration is when you want control over the UI and UX of your background check request process for candidates.
 We’ll let you know the inputs you need to gather from candidates, and the legal text to display.
 When the background check is completed, a webhook with the results will be posted back at you.